 Veteran legal journalist no more

-Veteran city-based legal journalist, BSL Prasad, died late on Wednesday following illness, family sources said.
-He was not keeping well for some time and undergoing treatment, they said, adding, he breathed his last on Wednesday night.
+Veteran city-based legal journalist, BSL Prasad, died here following illness, family sources said on Thursday.
+He was not keeping well for some time and undergoing treatment, they said adding, he breathed his last on Wednesday night.

 He had been hospitalised for nearly two weeks.
-Prasad, 66, is survived by his wife.
+Prasad, 66, is survived by wife.

-A veteran in court reporting, Prasad was known for his speed and accuracy and was contributing Madras High Court stories for PTI for nearly 10 years.
-He was known to be an amiable person respected by his colleagues and was often looked up to by juniors on court reporting.PTI SA SS PTI PTI
+A veteran in court reporting, Prasad was known for his speed and accuracy and was contributing Madras High Court stories to PTI news agency for nearly 10 years.
+He was known to be an amiable person respected by his colleagues and was often looked up to by juniors on court reporting.PTI SA SS ROH ROH

 - READ MORE ON: